mekatronik-achmadi/example_collection/embedded/esp32/blink_oled/arduino/README.md

  **NOTES:** As some NodeMCU board had problem with RTS/CTS logic, you may need to hold down Flash or IO0 button to enter flashing mode when the **esptool.py** try to reset the board.

 **NOTES:**  Arduino will override the board's bootloader and partition table automatically when flashing.
 No need to do it manually.

+**NOTES:** Arduino's bootloader both checking RTS/CTS and IO15 logic state to start the app.
+You may need to power-on reset the NodeMCU board.
+No need to worry this workaround if you use custom ESP32 board without RTS/CTS.